-Our second test case shows the performance of executing MapReduce jobs with γ -weighted partitioned datasets on different clusters, which is based on the following parameters setup.
-For equation (4) from section 3.3, we set $\theta[i] = C$, where C is a constant, and $i \in \{1, 2, 3\}$ for our three clusters.
-Our calculation shows $\gamma[1] = \gamma[2] = \gamma[3] = 160$, given no MapReduce jobs are running beforehand.
-Therefore, the weight of map tasks distribution on each cluster is Weight[i] = 1/3.
+Our second test case shows the performance of executing MapReduce jobs with $\gamma$ -weighted partitioned datasets on different clusters, which is based on the following parameters setup.
+For equation (4) from section 3.3, we set $\theta_i = C$ , where C is a constant, and $i \in \{1, 2, 3\}$ for our three clusters.
+Our calculation shows $\gamma_1 = \gamma_2 = \gamma_3 = 160$ , given no MapReduce jobs are running beforehand.
+Therefore, the weight of map tasks distribution on each cluster is $Weight_i = 1/3$ .
 We then equally partition the dataset (apart from shared dataset) into 3 pieces, stage the data together with the jar executable and job configuration file to local clusters for execution in parallel.
 After the local MapReduce execution, the output files will be staged back to the global controller for the final global reduce.
 Figure 5 shows the data movement cost in the stage-in and stage-out contexts.

-The input dataset of AutoDock contains 1 receptor and 6000 ligands.
-The receptor is described as a set of approximately 20 gridmap files totaling 35MB in size, and the 6000 ligands are stored in 6000 separate directories, each of which is approximately 5-6 KB large.
-In addition, the executable jar and job configuration file together has a total of 300KB in size.
-For each cluster, the global controller creates a 14MB tarball containing 1 receptor file set, 2000 ligands directories, the executable jar, and job configuration files, all compressed, and transfers it to the destination cluster, where the tarball is decompressed.
+Figure 5.
+Two-way data movement cost of $\gamma$ -weighted partitioned datasets: local MapReduce inputs and outputs each cluster, the global controller creates a 14MB tarball containing 1 receptor file set, 2000 ligands directories, the executable jar, and job configuration files, all compressed, and transfers it to the destination cluster, where the tarball is decompressed.
 We call this global-to-local procedure "data stage-in."
 Similarly, when the local MapReduce jobs finish, the output files together with control files (typically 300-500KB in size) are compressed into a tarball and transferred back to the global controller.
 We call this local-to-global procedure "data stage-out."

-As we can see from Figure 5, the data stage-in procedure takes 13.88 to 17.3 seconds to finish, while the data stage-out procedure takes 2.28 to 2.52 seconds to finish.
-The Alamo cluster takes a little longer to transfer the data but the difference is insignificant compare to the relatively long duration of local MapReduce executions.
+As we can see from Figure 5, the data stage-in procedure takes 13.88 to 17.3 seconds to finish, while the data stage-out procedure takes a little longer to transfer the data but the difference is insignificant compare to the relatively long duration of local MapReduce executions.